sf-wdi-17/notes/lectures/week-03/_1_monday/dusk/README.md

   // All of the Url parameters that we use
   // in our route are accessible through
   // the `req.params` object.
 Since we called
-  // our Url parameter, its value can be
+  // our Url parameter `name`, its value can be
   // accessed by using `req.params.name`.

   res.send("Hi, I'm " + req.params.name);